 Related post: A Raisin in the Sun Unit Plan

-A Raisin in the Sun Reading Quiz conclusion
+Thanks for visiting A Raisin in the Sun Quizzes

 Making effective A Raisin in the Sun reading quizzes is not difficult and it can make a huge impact on students achievement and engagement.
 I like to do the reading assignment on a weekly basis and have the quiz and accompanying lesson every Tuesday, but the schedule is unimportant.
 What is important is that students are actually reading regularly.